usnistgov/ARIAC/docs/competition/challenges.rst

 Setup
 ----------------------------

-The robot malfunction challenge is specified with the field :yaml:`robot_malfunction` as a subfield of :yaml:`challenges` in the trial configuration file.
+The robot malfunction challenge is specified with the field :yamlname:`robot_malfunction` as a subfield of :yamlname:`challenges` in the trial configuration file.
 The relevant fields for this agility challenge are listed below.

-  * :yaml:`duration`: The duration of the robot malfunction in seconds.
+  * :yamlname:`duration`: The duration of the robot malfunction in seconds.
-  * :yaml:`robots_to_disable`: A list of robots that malfunction.
+  * :yamlname:`robots_to_disable`: A list of robots that malfunction.
 It can be either :yaml:`'floor_robot'` or :yaml:`'ceiling_robot'` or both.
   * :ref:`One condition <CONDITIONS>` that can trigger the robot malfunction.

 Robot malfunctions can occur multiple times in the same trial. :numref:`robot-malfunction-yaml` shows a robot malfunction challenge occurring 4 times under different conditions in the same trial.